-One of a group of islands belonging to Spain, an island of the Canary Islands located in the Atlantic Ocean about 150 kilometers off the northwestern coast of Africa.
+One of a group of islands belonging to Spain, an island of the Canary Islands located in the Atlantic Ocean about 150 kilometres off the northwestern coast of Africa.

 Long golden beaches and endless dunes of white sand, a third of the island is under protection as a Biosphere Reserve by UNESCO.
 The east coast of the island is flat dotted with beaches while the western coast is rockier and mountainous.

-I spent a week in this popular European holiday destination, there is not much to be said… frankly there is not much to gain from visiting Gran Canaria other than a simple beach holiday, culturally its dead as is the landscape.
+I spent a week in this popular European holiday destination, there is not much to be said… frankly, there is not much to gain from visiting Gran Canaria other than a simple beach holiday, culturally it is dead as is the landscape.
 Days are usually spent on some beach, the nightlife is something else, as you will find yourself among drunken groups guzzling as much cheap booze as they can before the holiday is over.

-On the other hand it is a a tax free zone so shopping for booze, cigarettes and perfumes is certainly cheap and worth the trip, but not much else.
+On the other hand, it is a tax-free zone so shopping for booze, cigarettes and perfumes is certainly cheap and worth the trip, but not much else.